go-swagger/go-swagger/README.md

 ## What's inside?

+For a V1 I want to have this feature set completed:

 - [x] An object model that serializes to swagger yaml or json
 - [x] A tool to work with swagger:
   - [x] validate a swagger spec document